nikitagorelovreki/reki/packages/frontend/README.md

 ## API Integration

-The frontend communicates with the CUIS API server running on port 3002.
+The frontend communicates with the Reki API server running on port 3002.
 API configuration is handled in `src/api/config.ts`.

 ## For More Information

-See the main [CUIS Documentation](../../docs/README.md) for complete system documentation.
+See the main [Reki Documentation](../../docs/README.md) for complete system documentation.